maefahluang-uni/99-project-talent-pool-database/README.md

 - Create folder structure and some source code to prepare for development
 - Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
 Explain each feature in Readme file in their own branch​
 - Create Docker file for your deployment of your application

+Log In Function
+Responsible by Tar So Gay Htoo Htoo 6431503126
+It is a function for user to log to thier account either by Email or Username.
+If users forget password, they will be able change the password by simply clicking in forgot password.